wavefrontHQ/docs/pages/doc/ts_anomalous.md

 `anomalous()` uses a forecasting algorithm that bases its predictions on actual values reported by the time series.
 These values come from data points reported in the chart window and data points reported in a history window immediately preceding the chart.
 In effect, the history window provides a minimum amount of past data for `anomalous()` to base its predictions on, regardless of the size of the chart's time window.

 By default, the history window is one day long.
 You can fine tune the forecast by adding an optional `historyWindow` parameter to specify a longer or shorter history window.
 A longer history window supports more accurate prediction, although the query might take longer.

-If the data points used for prediction have missing data or an irregular reporting interval, you can smooth over the gaps by specifying an optional `alignWindow` parameter.
-This also smooths the gaps in the results.
-If you specify `alignWindow`, you must specify `historyWindow` as well.

 For example, `anomalous(5m, 2w, 1m, ts(my.metric))` predicts the expected values based on 2 weeks's worth of actual data points in addition to the data shown in the chart, and aligns the input and output data points at 1-minute intervals.